williambarreiro/clean-code-dart/README.md

 ### Don't ignore Future errors

-If you want to use future/then, remember to handle the errors.
+Using await within try/catch is way better than future/then.
+But, if you want to use future/then, remember to handle the errors.

 **Bad:**